realworldocaml/book/en/03-expressions-variables-and-functions.md

 # Variables and Functions

+_(yminsky: still don't have a decent introceptive)_

-In OCaml, a variable is a name for a value.
-Variables are introduced using the `let` keyword, which at the top-level has the following syntax.
+Variables in OCaml are different from variables in most other languages in that OCaml's variables are immutable.
+At its simplest, a variable is an identifier whose meaning is bound to a particular value.
+In OCaml these bindings are introduces using the `let` keyword, which at the top-level of a module has the following syntax.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-syntax }
 let <identifier> = <expr>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, we can write:
+Every variable binding has a _scope_, which is the portion of the code which includes this binding in its evaluation environment.
+The scope of a top-level let binding is everything that follows it.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let x = 3;;